 Why Choose Soy Candles?

 Soy candles are made from soybeans, not only making them a safe and natural alternative to petroleum-based paraffin, but also renewable and biodegradable.
 By buying soy wax products that are hand poured, not only are you helping to support soybean farmers, but you’re also ensuring that the newest addition to your home decor burns clean and won’t detract from your air quality.

-When vegetable-based candles such as soy candle were tested in the South Carolina State University study, they were not found to release any of the pollutants given off by paraffin.
+When vegetable-based candles such as a soy candle were tested in the South Carolina State University study, they were not found to release any of the pollutants given off by paraffin.
 They also don’t produce any unsightly black soot, which is not only a pain to clean but is a health hazard as well.
-With prolonged use, soy candles may create a fine white residue that’s nontoxic and easy to clean.
+With prolonged use, a soy candle may create a fine white residue that’s nontoxic and easy to clean.
 Soy wax cleans off of just about any surface with a simple solution of warm, soapy water.